 We will learn from how well Stevenage reopening works, before we continue with our plans to open our other centres.
 The foremost importance is safety and as Covid-19 is still with us, we must be cautious and careful, as we slowly come out of lockdown.
 At any time, our plans may change depending on government advice and local lockdown restrictions.
 Please bear with us as we try to navigate through this.

 We provide regular email communications to clients and supporters via our SHOUT OUT and we put our updates on social media @LivingRoomHerts (Twitter, Instagram and Facebook) and our website www.livingroomherts.org.
 Please sign up to received your updates via our website.

 At Home-Start Herts we are continuing to support families through ‘phone visiting’ this means that every family referred to us is being supported through their volunteer and/or Volunteer Manager or Group Leader.
 Any family that had been referred but had not had an initial visit has also been offered this service.
-We have also contacted families that closed over the last 6 months to check in with them.

 Some families are getting on ok and appreciate a call every week to check in and have an opportunity to talk and speak to someone else.
 Other families are finding this very tricky and need more support so may have a call more frequently plus additional support for example art packs/books/toys/games etc.. delivered.
 Some families have also been engaging with food banks some where we have delivered and others where the food bank has.
 We have sign posted families to mental health services, food banks, financial support, Safer places and Herts Help.